Rep. Ryan Costello will drop bid for reelection in Pennsylvania

 City&State PA previously reported on Costello's plans.

 Pennsylvania's Supreme Court recently ruled that the state's congressional districts were gerrymandered and put a new map in place for November's midterm elections.

-The new map favors Democrats in the redrawn district and will be tough for Republicans to hold.

 Earlier this week, the US Supreme Court denied a request from Pennsylvania Republicans to block new congressional maps.

+A two-term congressman, Costello won his previous races in a then-more favorable district for Republicans with 57% of the vote in 2016 and 56% in 2014.

+The new map, however, favors Democrats in the redrawn district, which encompasses Chester County and the largely Democratic city of Reading, and will be tough for Republicans to hold.

+Since 1994, a president's party has never been successful in keeping open seats in midterm elections that were carried by the other party in prior presidential elections.
+Hillary Clinton beat President Donald Trump by 10 percentage points in Chester County in the 2016 presidential election.

+Costello's decision to retire comes on the heels of Democrat Conor Lamb's defeat of his Republican opponent, Rick Saccone, in a close race in the special election for Pennsylvania's 18th district, which Trump carried in 2016 by 20 percentage points.